 1.6 MEMBERSHIP USE

-For Family Memberships, Membership entitles a Member, his or her spouse and any unmarried dependant child under the age of twenty-two (22) or any unmarried dependant child between the age of twenty-two to twenty-three (22-23) years and who is a full-time student, to use of the Club, provided all applicable fees, deposits, dues, fines and charges are timely paid.
+For Family Memberships, Membership entitles a Member, his or her spouse and any unmarried dependent child under the age of twenty-one (21) to use of the Club, provided all applicable fees, deposits, dues, fines and charges are timely paid.

 1.7 APPLICABILITY OF RULES